Scotland thrash Romania to set up Ireland decider

-Scotland 84-0 Romania: Graham scores four tries as Scots set up Ireland decider
+Scotland 84-0 Romania: Darcy Graham scores four tries as Scots set up Ireland decider

 Last updated on .From the section Rugby Union